npalex/Start-up-flow-Oldroyd-B-fluid/README.md

 ## **Numerical Scheme:**

-The problem described above is a *linear* system of equations of the form:
+The problem described above is a coupled *linear* system of equations of the form:

 $$ \frac{\partial q}{\partial t} + A \cdot \frac{\partial q}{\partial x} =  \psi, $$